clinect/nextgen-sdk/README.md

             ->get();
 ```

-For detailed use of the requests, please check out our tests located in:
+You can also check our tests to see more examples:

 ``Via Request: /tests/Feature/Requests/``

-``Via Connector: /tests/Feature/Resources/Requests/``
+``Via Connector: /tests/Feature/Connector/Requests/``

 All tests corresponds to a specific api endpoint, the id's are all **optional**.
 If you want to retrieve all of the data; skip the id's, and if you want to retrieve a specific data of the request; pass the id to the request.